Silver-Volt4/swapdoodle/README.md

 [PretendoNetwork/super-mario-maker](https://github.com/PretendoNetwork/super-mario-maker) was used as a base for this code.
 I hope that's alright!

+## Status

+Currently, only uploading works.
+You can use the "Check for updates" button in Swapdoodle, which will invoke an upload.
+Downloading notes does not work as we do not currently know how that works.
+If you are in possession of **unencrypted** Swapdoodle network dumps that you can share, please reach out to us!

 ## Configuration

 All configuration options are handled via environment variables

 `.env` files are supported